 - 1 can (15-1/4 ounces) whole kernel corn, drained

 - 1 cup soft bread crumbs

 - 1 tablespoon chopped green onion

-- Season pork chops with 1/2 teaspoon salt and 1/8 teaspoon pepper.
-In a large skillet, cook chops in oil over medium heat for 2-3 minutes on each side or until chops are lightly browned; drain.
+- Preheat oven to 325°.
+Season pork chops with 1/2 teaspoon salt and 1/8 teaspoon pepper.
+In a large skillet, cook chops in oil over medium heat 2-3 minutes on each side or until chops are lightly browned; drain.

-- Combine the corn, celery, bread crumbs, ketchup, onion, and remaining salt and pepper; place in a greased 11-in. x 7-in. baking dish.
+- Combine corn, celery, bread crumbs, ketchup, onion, and remaining salt and pepper; place in a greased 11x7-in. baking dish.
 Top with chops.

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.

 Sort By :

 I liked the convenience of this recipe.
 However, I questioned the proportions of the ingredients: 1 cup soft bread crumbs for 4 people?
 Even diabetics are allowed 1/2 cup per person.
 Also, I don't see how this stuffing can fill an 11x7" pan, let alone a 13x9" pan which is what you will have to use if you have 4 pork chops, esp 1" , 7 oz ones.
 Instead, I used a pkg of pork stuffing mix and that worked pretty well; I didn't have any trouble with the ketchup and could even have increased it for a tangy addition.
 Didn't saute the onion or celery beforehand, but that's because I like them a little crispy, not wilted.
 Of course, nothing seems to fix the state of pork (and beef) in this country - even at 325 and still a little pinkish, the chops were dry and tough, but that is the fault of our pork industry, I think, not the recipe.
 If anyone has any tips for dealing with that, I'd really appreciate your sharing them.